albin-johansson/centurion/docs/pages/api/event/event_dispatcher.rst

 ``event_dispatcher`` class makes this possible.

-To use the ``event_dispatcher`` class, we supply the events that we are interested in handling as template parameters,  takes a variadic list of event types as class template parameters, which are referred to as the "subscribed" events, i.e. the events that we are interested in handling.
+To use the ``event_dispatcher`` class, we supply the events that we are interested in handling as template parameters, which are referred to as the "subscribed" events.
 So for the previous example we would supply ``cen::quit_event``, ``cen::window_event`` and ``cen::keyboard_event`` as template parameters.
-By connecting event handlers to these subscribe events, all we need to do in our game loop is to call the ``poll()`` function of the ``event_dispatcher``, see the examples for how to set event handlers.
-The game loop from the previous example could look like the following using an event dispatcher.
+By connecting event handlers to these subscribe events, all we need to do in our game loop is to call the ``poll()`` function of ``event_dispatcher``, see the examples for how to set event handlers.
+The game loop from the previous example could look like the following using an event dispatcher instance.

 .. code:: c++